SabakiHQ/Sabaki/README.md

 An elegant Go/Baduk/Weiqi board and SGF editor for a more civilized age.
 [Download the latest release](https://github.com/yishn/Sabaki/releases) of Sabaki.

+**This is the web version of Sabaki.** It's a trimmed-down version that runs in any modern browser.
+Build instructions can be found in [the wiki](https://github.com/yishn/Sabaki/wiki/Building-&-Tests/ea894af79e68b32c31875ea616ac914717e337fe).
+You can try a [working demo here](http://sabaki.yichuanshen.de/web).

 ![Screenshot](screenshot.png)

 ## Features